1732569701 2131 11568

 Conclusion

-To summarise, it can be said that the integration of graph databases into the Computer-aided facility management offers both opportunities and challenges.
-Technology seems to have the potential to fundamentally change the way facility managers handle data and make decisions.
-Here are some of the key points we can draw from our discussion:
+But: Technology seems to have the potential to fundamentally change the way facility managers handle data and make decisions.
+Here are some of the key points you might take away:

 • Innovative approaches: Graph databases enable dynamic and flexible handling of building data.
 The visual representation of complex relationships between different elements can significantly support decision-making.